swagger-akka-http/swagger-akka-http/README.md

 The service requires a set of `apiTypes` and `modelTypes` you want to expose via Swagger.
 These types include the appropriate Swagger annotations for describing your api.
 The `SwaggerHttpService` will inspect these annotations and build the appropriate Swagger response.

-Here's an example `SwaggerHttpService` snippet which exposes [Wordnik's PetStore](http://petstore.swagger.io/) resources, `Pet`, `User` and `Store`.
+Here's an example `SwaggerHttpService` snippet which exposes [Swagger's PetStore](http://petstore.swagger.io/) resources, `Pet`, `User` and `Store`.
 The routes property can be concatenated to your other route definitions:

 ```scala
 class SwaggerDocService(system: ActorSystem) extends SwaggerHttpService with HasActorSystem {